SumoLogic/sumologic-documentation/docs/manage/partitions/run-search-against-partition.md

 In addition to `sumologic_default`, we have several other Sumo Logic-defined system indexes.
 As a shortcut, rather than prefacing `sumologic_` when referencing system indexes in a search, you can alias these indexes by typing an underscore at the beginning.
 For example, `sumologic_default` and `_default` will return the same results.

-If your query scans both system and customer indexes starting with underscore (`_`) then results for the query will be from customer indexes and system indexes would be ignored in results

 :::warning Leading Underscore Reserved for System Index Alias in User-Created Indexes When creating your own indexes (user-created, non-system indexes), you cannot lead with an underscore (`_`).
 This is reserved only for system indexes.
 :::

+If your search query scans both your own indexes and Sumo Logic indexes starting with an underscore (`_`), you'll only see your own indexes in the results.
+System indexes would be ignored, and you'd see an error stating: `System indexes with alias names have been excluded from the results of the query`.

 ### Limitations